LanguageBytes/Homework/README.md

 ### Added Alt Text

 I added in alt text in order to meet accessibility standards.
 I tried to be descriptive when talking about the pictures whilst keeping under 125 characters.
 I am still not sure about SEO.
 On the one hand, adding details about the image could provide a richer, more inclusive experience for those with visual imparements using screen readers, but on the other hand, I had read that alt text needs to be consise and keyword stuffing must be avoided to avoid Google Penalties.
-Moreover, I was not sure how to best to describe the icon images.
+I was also not sure how to best to describe the icon images.

+### Responsive Design

 ### Checking Links